Summit - Center for Global Learning

 If you will be participating in more than one type of program during two different semesters (ie a Non-ASC program and an ASC Exchange program, or a summer program and a semester program), please contact the Center for Global Learning at firstname.lastname@example.org.

-February 1 - ISEP Programs for Fall 2017 - ISEP program applications are completed through ISEP and your study abroad advisor must create an account for you.
+February 1 - ISEP Programs for Fall 2019 - ISEP program applications are completed through ISEP.

-February 1 - Intent to Study Abroad - ONLY for students applying to ISEP programs for Fall 2017 - Submitted through Carta (will be available in Carta shortly)
+February 1 - Intent to Study Abroad - ONLY for students applying to ISEP programs for Fall 2019 - Submitted through Carta.

-February 20 - Center for Global Learning Study Abroad Award Applications - For any students intending to study abroad in Summer 2017, Fall 2017 or Spring 2018.
+February 20 - Center for Global Learning Study Abroad Award Applications - For any students intending to study abroad in Fall 2019, Spring 2019 or for a full Academic Year (FA19-SP20).

 Please review our website for a list of various program and scholarship deadlines